2021 Rolls-Royce Ghost driven: price, specs and release date

 - Laser-etched lighting

 The Rolls-Royce Ghost might not be as big or as expensive as the Phantom and the Cullinan, but it’s still one of the most luxurious new cars you can buy.
-Watch our video for everything you need to know about it.
+Watch our video review below for everything you need to know about it.

 New 2021 Rolls-Royce Ghost design